Supportive & Palliative Care at UPMC

-Patients with advanced chronic disease, such as cancer, severe heart or kidney disease or chronic obstructive pulmonary disease (COPD), can benefit from Supportive & Palliative Care services offered with UPMC Susquehanna.
-Palliative care is delivered by a specially trained team that helps manage a patient's physical pain and symptoms as well as the social, spiritual and emotional challenges facing patients with a life-limiting disease.
+Patients with advanced chronic disease, such as cancer, severe heart or kidney disease or chronic obstructive pulmonary disease (COPD), can benefit from Supportive & Palliative Care services offered with UPMC.
+Supportive and palliative care is delivered by a specially trained team that helps manage a patient's physical pain and symptoms as well as the social, spiritual and emotional challenges facing patients with a life-limiting disease.
 Care can be given to patients in a hospital setting or long-term care facility.

-A patient may still be actively treating his or her disease and not require hospice care; however, a person with a life-limiting disease faces difficult physical, emotional and perhaps spiritual challenges.
+A patient may still be actively treating his or her disease and not require hospice care; however, a person with a life-limiting disease can face difficult physical, emotional and perhaps spiritual challenges.

 Palliative care addresses these by:

 - Providing a team approach to caring for the patient.
-Our team includes doctors, nurse practitioners who specialize in palliative medicine, medical social worker and chaplain
+Our team includes doctors, nurse practitioners who specialize in palliative medicine, medical social workers, and a chaplain

 - Coordinating care between the patient, the palliative care team and the patient's doctor to provide comfort for physical symptoms